-13.10.2 Exposure-independent variable(s)
+13.11.2 Exposure-independent variable(s)

 See the causal model in Example 13.15.
-The underlying causal structure is that both STREP and RSV cause CRD but they are unrelated causally to each other; hence, RSV is called an exposure-independent variable.
+The underlying causal structure is that both Mh and BRSV cause BRD but they are unrelated causally to each other; hence, BRSV is called an exposure-independent variable.
 Because of their lack of causal association with the exposure, unless they are correlated because of the effect of other factors, exposure-independent variables are expected to be uncorrelated with the exposure.
-In observational studies, exposure-independent variables might arise naturally.
+In observational studies, exposureindependent variables might arise naturally.
 In other situations the extraneous variables are causes of the outcome but also are related to the exposure of interest, and might be treated as a confounding variable.
 However, when matching is used to control these extraneous variables in cohort studies, the matched variables are converted into exposure-independent variables.
 Thus, they do not bias the measure of association and need not be 'controlled' analytically.
-In controlled trials (Chapter 11), we rely on randomisation to convert causal extraneous cofactors into treatment-independent variables so they will not bias the measure of effect.
+In controlled trials (Chapter 11), we rely on randomisation to convert a number of causal extraneous cofactors into treatment-independent variables so they will not bias the measure of effect.

 Exposure-independent variables do not distort the crude measure of association.
-This is displayed in Example 13.15 by noting that the portion of the outcome explained by RSV does not overlap with the proportion explained by STREP.
-Thus, whether RSV is included in the model or not makes no difference to the OR.
-However, exposure-independent variables account for some of the unexplained variation in CRD, often referred to as the residual variation.
+This is displayed in Example 13.15 by noting that the portion of the outcome explained by BRSV does not overlap with the proportion explained by Mh.
+Thus, whether BRSV is included in the model or not makes no difference to the OR.
+However, exposure-independent variables account for some of the unexplained variation in BRD, often referred to as the residual variation.
 Thus, accounting for them in the analysis improves the precision of the estimate of association by reducing the unexplained variability in the outcome.
 In this context, the exposure independent variable may be manipulated to prevent future disease and may prove to be as, or more, important in this regard than the exposure of interest.

-13.10.3 Simple antecedent variable
+13.11.3 Simple antecedent variable

 See Example 13.16.
-The underlying causal structure is that RSV (the simple antecedent) increases susceptibility to STREP which directly causes CRD.
+The underlying causal structure is that BRSV (the simple antecedent) increases susceptibility to -mh- which directly causes BRD.
 A simple antecedent is a variable that occurs temporally before the exposure variable, and is causally related to the outcome only through the exposure variable of interest.
-In our example, if RSV is the simple antecedent, adding this variable to our model merely traces the sequence of causation backward in time.
+In our example, if BRSV is the simple antecedent, adding this variable to our model merely traces the sequence of causation backward in time.

 (This can be of importance in our understanding of the causal web, and in our attempts to control disease, so simple antecedents should not be dismissed as 'unimportant'.)